ikunetwork/WhitePaper/README.md

 Below are the players in the IKU Network.
 They are not mutually exclusive:

 * `IKU`** Holder**: IKU token holder; can be an individual, institution, private company, etc. \(described further below\)
-* `RST[x]`** Holder**: Research Specific Token holder; can be an individual, institution, private company, etc. \(described further below\)
+* `LIC[x]`** Holder**: Research Specific Token holder; can be an individual, institution, private company, etc. \(described further below\)
 * **VR**: Verified Researcher i.e. MD, PhD, etc. whose expertise is credentialed through the Network.
 The VR can propose and respond to  a `researchTarget`, vote on their viability and review proposals.
 He/she is fundamental to IKU peer review.
 * **ADV** Anonymous data viewer - the public, who can freely contribute a `researchTarget`, views projects on the Network and has the option to create a Network profile to access `devTools A`.
 The Network will make information ethically and publicly available as current clinical trial results are typically not open to the public - even though they are required to be.
-In addition, all `RST[x]` sub-network initiatives will post a gantt chart for how advanced their research initiative is as well as the research data they have generated on a quarterly basis.
+In addition, all `LIC[x]` sub-network initiatives will post a gantt chart for how advanced their research initiative is as well as the research data they have generated on a quarterly basis.

 Participants will be subject to a `reputationScore`: